-Soil sampling will be undertaken at all monitoring sites in years 1 to 3 and then every 5 years to allow the detection of positive and negative changes in soil properties.
+Soil sampling will be undertaken at both the rehabilitation monitoring sites and analogue monitoring sites annually to allow the detection of positive and negative changes in soil properties.

 Diagnostic soil testing will also be undertaken at rehabilitation areas that exhibit persistent poor performance in groundcover, erosion and vegetative growth/vigour.
 Where soil test results are inconclusive in relation to the cause of poor rehabilitation performance, soil samples would be tested using an extractable elemental analysis method (e.g. Inductively Coupled Plasma Mass Spectrometry or Inductively Coupled Plasma Optical Emission Spectrometry) for detection of metals or other contaminants.